 Simply put, you can’t.
 You need to augment your traditional practices by leveraging data and financial analysis.

 Implement a new way to assess credit risk

 Assess your current processes.
 What data sources are you pulling from?
 Does your data give you a holistic or single sided view of your potential borrower?

 If you’re here, then it’s safe to say we both know how small business loans are traditionally evaluated.
 With traditional models it’s hard to cost-effectively serve the diverse needs of independent workers.
 Without official proof of income and a credit history you gain a very single-sided view of the applicant.

 Instead, choose to go beyond your traditional data sources.
 Pull data from more sources.
-We’re not saying scrap your traditional process entirely, but once you automate your lending practices through the right medium, like JUDI’s loan adjudication platform, you will be able to instantly access multiple data sets to aid you in your decision to approve or reject a loan.
+We’re not saying scrap your traditional process entirely, but once you automate your lending practices through the right medium, like JUDI.AI’s lending platform, you will be able to instantly access multiple data sets to aid you in your decision to approve or reject a loan.

 When you finally choose to implement a more user-friendly approach to lending, you will be able to meet the growing demand of SMB and consumer loans.

 Updating your lending practices to appeal to the gig economy is going to present major benefits to your organization.
 Once you streamline your adjudication process you will be able to push through a higher volume of loans with less amount of manual work.